Skip to content

 Replace <MINDFIRE_ACCOUNT_ID> with your MindFire Account ID.

-Replace <RECORD_PURL> with the value of PURL for the record you want to access on the browser.
+Replace <RECORD_PURL> with the value of PURL for the record.

 TIP